PlutoZhang/Zowe-docs/topics/atlas-troubleshoot.md

     where the *securezosmfport* is 443 by default.
 You can verify the port number by checking the *izu.https.port* variable assignment in the z/OSMF `bootstrap.properties` file.

+    You might get error message IZUG846W, which indicates that a cross-site request forgery (CSRF) was attempted.
+To resolve the issue, update your browser by adding the `X-CSRF-ZOSMF-HEADER` HTTP custom header to every cross-site request.
+This header can be set to any value or an empty string ("").
+For details, see the z/OSMF documentation.
 If calling the z/OSMF RESTFILES API directly fails, fix z/OSMF before explorer server can use these APIs successfully.

     **Tip:** The z/OSMF installation step of creating a valid IZUFPROC procedure in your system PROCLIB might be missed.
 For more information, see the *z/OSMF Configuration Guide*.